Morgan-Griffiths/wingspan/README.md

 - each bird is a number 0-170
 - each bird card can be represented by a vector:
-  - 0-5 (invertibrate,seed,...,wild) count of each food type required to play
+  - 0-5 (invertebrate,seed,...,wild) count of each food type required to play
   - 6 nest type
   - 7 nest capacity (number between 0-7)
   - 8 points